Traditional Chinese Medicine: What You Need To Know

 What Is Traditional Chinese Medicine?

 Traditional Chinese medicine (TCM) has evolved over thousands of years.
-TCM practitioners use various mind and body practices (such as acupuncture and tai chi) as well as herbal products to address health problems.
+TCM practitioners use various psychological and/or physical approaches (such as acupuncture and tai chi) as well as herbal products to address health problems.

 What the Science Says About the Effectiveness of Traditional Chinese Medicine